Actuaries / Actuarial science

 Read more on basis risk from our members, Willis Towers Watson, at https://blog.willis.com/2014/12/what-is-basis-risk-and-why-does-it-matter/

-The person(s) or party(is) which benefit(s) from protection under a (re)insurance coverage scheme.
-Beneficiaries may be direct policyholders (e.g., individual smallholder farmers) or indirect recipients of protection under a broader policy (e.g., a household within a community which is insured against coastal flooding).
-See Direct Insurance and Indirect Insurance.
+The person(s) or party(is) who benefit(s) from protection under a (re)insurance coverage scheme.
+Beneficiaries may be direct policyholders themselves (e.g., individual smallholder farmers and their household members) or benefit indirectly, e.g. from food distribution financed by payouts from an insurance policy held by a national or sub-national entity (e.g., a household within a community which is insured against coastal flooding).

 An intermediary who negotiates (re)insurance contracts between a (re)insured and (re)insurer on behalf of the (re)insured.
 Brokers can be involved at various stages of the insurance value chain, providing services in the area of risk modeling, (re)insurance program structuring, program placement, capital management, and alternative risk transfer.